Become a Member

 The two Vice Presidents at Large are appointed by a majority vote of the elected members of the Executive Board to two-year terms.
 The purpose of this position is to provide the Executive Board with membership representation or expertise that is not provided through the election process.

 As Vice President at Large (appointed):

-Works with the specific member group (i.e., superintendents, urban educators, school board members) or subject matter expert group (i.e., engagement, advocacy, communication and technology, etc.) to identify and anticipate opportunities and threats to K-12 education, and elevate the group’s perspectives and expertise to the NSPRA Board.
+Works with the specific member group (i.e., superintendents, urban educators, school board members) or subject matter expert group (i.e., engagement, advocacy, communication and technology, etc.) to identify and anticipate opportunities and threats to pre-K-12 education, and elevate the group’s perspectives and expertise to the NSPRA Board.